zhanglixuan0720/home-robot/README.md

 When you're ready,
 follow [these instructions to participate](https://github.com/facebookresearch/home-robot/blob/main/docs/challenge.md).

-**Important note for new OVMM challenge participants:** If you are participating in the challenge and starting now, please use the current `main` branch.
+**Important note for new OVMM challenge participants:** If you are participating in the challenge and starting now, please use the current `home-robot-ovmm-challenge-2024` tag.
 You can start out by cloning home-robot via:
 ```
-git clone https://github.com/facebookresearch/home-robot --branch main
+git clone https://github.com/facebookresearch/home-robot --branch home-robot-ovmm-challenge-2024
 ```

 ## Core Concepts